Go to main content

 F. Gougou

 The unexpected electoral sequence of 2024, stretching from the European elections on June 9 to the two rounds of legislative elections on June 30 and July 7, has created considerable turbulence in French political life.
 For many observers, French political competition is currently in a phase of great instability.
 This is not what my research shows.
 Emmanuel Macron's re-election in the 2022 presidential election and the three-way competition that now seems to pit the left, center and radical right against each other have confirmed that France has entered a new political world.
-What remains to be clarified is what this means.
+What this means remains to be clarified.

 S. Lemasson